Skip to main content

-This research will contribute to the literature on Small and medium-sized enterprise (SMEs) internationalisation by exploring the role of diaspora networks in the expansion of UK SMEs.
-The setting is the UK National Health Service commercial bodies, which are a separate limited company, and their international business operations.
+This research will contribute to the literature on small and medium-sized enterprise (SME) internationalisation by exploring the role of diaspora networks in UK SMEs that trade overseas.
+The initial setting is the UK National Health Service commercial bodies, which are a separate limited company, and their international business operations.
 Network relationships are an important aspect of the study on SME internationalisation and a multitude of network types have been well documented to illustrate this process.
-However, research shows that despites diaspora's numerous beneficial potential and the novel incentive they offer for entrepreneurship, broadly, they are less recognised in the international entrepreneurship field.
+However, research shows that despite diaspora's numerous beneficial potential and the novel incentive they offer for entrepreneurship, broadly, they are less recognised in the international entrepreneurship field.
 In light of this gap, this study aims to address the paucity of research in SME internationalisation and network ties, with diaspora networks as part of the leverage.